Precious Metals We Use

-The range of metals to choose from when manufacturing jewelry is quite extensive and to help with the selection process, we have provided a list of the most popular metals which we work with in our workshop, each with its own advantages and distinctive qualities.
+The range of metals to choose from when manufacturing jewellery is quite extensive and to help with the selection process, we have provided a list of the most popular metals which we work with in our workshop, each with its own advantages and distinctive qualities.
 We will recommend the most appropriate metal in accordance with the ring style, wearability, and your preferred budget.

 Pure gold is often referred to as 24 carat (ct in UK, k in US), but as it is quite soft and malleable, it is not the most suitable for an item worn every day.
 The more commonly used golds are 9k, 14k and 18k, where gold is combined with other metals to make them more durable.